salamcast/GigCableLabels/README.txt

 @package GigCableLabel
 @link http://www.salamcast.com/demos/GigCableLabels/

-I currently work as a tech and rigger in the Staging and AV world with various companies and I have noticed that only a few have a sane way of color coding and labeling their many cables with their sizes based on the resister code.
+I currently work as a Tech in the Staging and AV world with various companies and I have noticed that only a few have a sane way of labeling their many cables, cases, lighting, audio, etc.  I wrote this program to help solve a problem that can help companies adopt a single standard for color coded labeling based on the resister colour code for 0-9,G,S,N and some extra charaters A-F,H-M,P with blue and red background.
+There is also an option to add a QR code beside the colour coded label.
+The QR code can contain a URL, E-mail address, Phone Number and text message.
+QR codes have many uses for inventory, logistics, documentation, manifests or usage instructions to name a few

-I wrote this program to help solve a problem that can help companies adopt a single standard for color coded labeling based on the resister colour code for their various cables of many different sizes.
-I'm tired of wasting my time looking for the right size cable when they are all labeled differently or not at ALL!

-What would make more scene for a 50 foot cable?
+I'm just tired of wasting my time looking for the right size cable when they are all labeled differently or not at ALL! on a gig.
+An example of the delema i would face when looking for a 50 foot cable; which cable is more likely to be a 50 ft cable marking that is clear? the one with the red label? the one with the yellow label? or Green and Black label?
-- red label?
-- yellow label?
-- or Green and Black, which would actually match 5 and 0 in the Resistor code

-I have added QR code generation from phpqrcode, which works fairly well and all images now have a QR code attached to them.
-These types of coded images have many uses for inventory, logistics, documentation, manifests or usage instructions.

--you can embed a url alone and have it opened once scanned.
--you can embed setup instructions for projectors, speakers, lighting and audio boards -you could also embed your pack list for each create you ship
+The QR code generation is from phpqrcode, this works very well and can be turned off

+I've noticed that streched QR code images don't work with Norton Snap on my iPhone 4, test your labels before you print any.

+all print pages have their own link, you can bookmark it for later, because the URL are much cleaner looking and control the view of the document and it contents.

 the uses are endless, use your imagination, play around, test your codes with your phone, make sure they work!!!

-I've noticed that streched QR code images don't work with Norton Snap on my iPhone 4, test your labels before you print any.

-all print pages don't need any linked styles or images, images are base64 encoded.
+This is designed with tinkering in mind for the print able page.

+example of uri template for print (HTML5 output)

+/print/{td css width)/{td css height}/{x}/{y}/{label_style}+'?'+{base64_img};

 // basic php setup for using Gig Cable Labeler as a stand alone setup
     $label=new GigCableLabel(96);    // 96, this must be a number
     $label->make_label();
     $label->qr=TRUE;